Based on my experience consulting with e-commerce companies I've listed 5 metrics that I consider very important ...

 Customer Acquisition Cost (CAC): The price paid to acquire a new customer.
 In essence, you arrive at the CAC by dividing the total costs associated with acquisition by total new customers, within a specific time period.

 Customer Lifetime Contribution (CLC): The Net Present Value of the profit from a customer's purchases, should be more than CAC for a profitable customer.
 Hence, it is important to calculate CLC accurately.
-For example, your CLC must be at least two times the cost of acquiring a new customer within a year, with at least 1X coming in the first 6 months after acquisition, you are in great shape.
+If your CLC is at least two times the cost of acquiring a new customer, with at least 1X coming in the first 12 months after acquisition, you are in great shape.